 The Center has elected to account for such payments as conditional contributions in accordance with ASC Topic 958-605, Revenue Recognition.
 Payments are recognized as contribution revenue once the applicable terms and conditions required to retain the funds have been substantially met.

-Based on an analysis of the compliance and reporting requirements of the Provider Relief Fund and the effect of the pandemic on the Center's revenues and expenses through January 31, 2021, the Center has not recognized any amount related to the distributions from the Provider Relief Fund and amounts are recorded in deferred revenues within the balance sheet at January 31, 2021.
+Based on an analysis of the compliance and reporting requirements of the Provider Relief Fund and the effect of the pandemic on the Center's revenues and expenses through January 31, 2022 and 2021, the Center recognized \$103,629 and \$0, respectively, related to the distributions from the Provider Relief Fund and amounts are recorded as government grants in the accompanying statements of operations and changes in net assets.